julievrnt/easi-gui/docs/source/adding_nodes.rst

 How to create new nodes
 =======================

-You may want to expand easi-gui by creating new types of nodes.
+If new easi components are created, you may want to expand easi-gui by creating their corresponding nodes.
 Here is a tutorial to explain how the code works and how new nodes can be added.
 If you haven't read it yet, please read `Understanding the program's structure <https://easi-gui.readthedocs.io/en/latest/program_structure.html>`_ first.

-If you have an idea of how the program looks like, let's create a new map node called FooNode.
+If you have an idea of how the program looks like, let's create a new map node called **FooNode**.
 FooNode should implements the following easi map:

 .. code-block:: YAML